-Justine, Architectural Technologist, has extensive experience in planning and design and is technically adept at drafting, pipe work design, architectural design, and 3D modelling.
+Justine, Senior Drafting and Technical Design Manager, has extensive experience in planning and design and is technically adept at drafting, pipe work design, architectural design, and 3D modelling.

 Justine is experienced in construction management and project planning and excels at providing documentation and oversite from the project start to finish.
 Justine is skillful at coordinating clients, suppliers and subcontractors and organizing logistics to ensure projects are completed on time and within budget.